 We have no plans to pay regular dividends on our ordinary shares.
-However, if we do pay dividends, under current Dutch tax law, dividends paid by us to holders of our shares could become subject to Dutch dividend withholding tax at a rate of 15% under the Dutch Dividend Withholding Tax Act (Wet op de dividendbelasting 1965), unless a domestic or treaty exemption or reduction applies.
+However, if we do pay dividends, under current Dutch tax law, dividends paid by us to holders of our shares could become subject to Dutch dividend withholding tax at a rate of 15% under the Dutch Dividend Withholding Tax Act (Wet op de dividendbelasting 1965), unless a domestic or treaty exemption or reduction applies; see "ITEM 10.
+ADDITIONAL INFORMATION - E. Taxation - Material Dutch Tax Considerations."
 As of January 1, 2024, a Dutch conditional withholding tax will be imposed on dividends paid to related entities in jurisdictions that have a corporate income tax rate below 9% (low-tax jurisdiction) or jurisdictions that are included on the EU's blacklist of noncooperative jurisdictions (non-cooperative jurisdictions for tax purposes).
 In addition, the conditional withholding tax on dividends may also apply in situations where artificial structures are put in place with the main purpose or one of the main purposes to avoid the conditional withholding tax or in the event of a hybrid mismatch.
 The conditional withholding tax will be imposed at the highest Dutch corporate income tax rate in effect at the time of the distribution (currently 25.8%).
 The conditional withholding tax on dividends will be reduced, but not below zero, by any regular Dutch dividend withholding tax withheld in respect of the same dividend payment.
 As such, based on the currently applicable rates, the overall effective tax rate of withholding the regular dividend withholding tax and conditional withholding tax will not exceed the highest corporate income tax rate in effect at the time of the distribution (currently 25.8%).
 As of January 1, 2024, the withholding tax rate on dividends paid to shareholders that are (A) entities related (gelieerd) to us and (B)(i) established in a low-taxing state or non-cooperative jurisdiction for tax purposes, (ii) a hybrid entity or reverse hybrid entity or (iii) interposed to avoid tax otherwise due by another entity, may rise from 15% to the highest corporate tax rate (currently 25.8%).

 We are a Dutch public company with limited liability.
-The rights of our shareholders are different from the rights of shareholders in companies governed by the laws of U.S. jurisdictions and may not protect investors in a similar fashion afforded by incorporation in a U.S. jurisdiction in the future or that it will serve to protect investors in a similar fashion afforded under corporate law principles in the United States, which could adversely affect the rights of investors.
+The rights of our shareholders are different from the rights of shareholders in companies governed by the laws of U.S. jurisdictions and may not protect investors in a similar fashion afforded by incorporation in a U.S. jurisdiction

 We are a public company with limited liability (naamloze vennootschap) organized under the laws of the Netherlands.
 Our corporate affairs are governed by our Articles of Association and by the laws governing companies incorporated in the Netherlands.
-However, there can be no assurance that Dutch law will not change
+However, there can be no assurance that Dutch law will not change in the future or that it will serve to protect investors in a similar fashion afforded under corporate law principles in the United States, which could adversely affect the rights of investors.